Reviews You Can Rely On

 Credit: Ian Nicholson

-The Beta offers an array of well-designed features, which rank highly for their functionality.
-We appreciate its sleek, low-profile Velcro wrist closures, which minimize the probability that raindrops will go running down your arms.
+The Beta offers an array of well-designed features that rank highly for functionality.
+We appreciate its sleek, low-profile Velcro wrist closures, which minimize the probability that raindrops will run down your arms.
 The main front zipper is watertight and sports a minimal but effective internal storm flap to keep water out in even the wettest of storms.
-The DWR coating holds up incredibly well and is one of the best in our fleet.
+As noted above, the DWR coating holds up incredibly well and has proved to be one of the best in this fleet.

 The hood and waist cinch cords on the Beta.

-This jacket features one of the best overall hood designs with exceptional preservation of peripheral vision.
-Our testers love its deep hood (which provides more protection) and an extremely functional brim that effectively keeps the rain off the front of the face.
-The hood design is easy to cinch down.
-Unlike options with three cinch points (one in the back and two in the front) that tighten independently, this model cinches all three places simultaneously from the same rear cinch.
+This jacket features one of the most high-performing hood designs, exceptionally preserving the wearer's peripheral vision.
+Our testers love how deep it is, providing more protection from the elements with an extremely functional brim that effectively keeps the rain off the front of the face.
+The hood design is also easy to cinch down.
+Unlike options with three cinch points (one in the back and two in the front) that tighten independently, this model pulls all three places simultaneously from the same rear cinch.

 arc'teryx beta jacket - the beta's top-tier peripheral vision in action; there aren't that...